 Watch with Britannic Bracelet (image found on Web, let me know if it is your copyright.)
 Click image to enlarge.

-Edwin Harrop was granted in 1907 a patent No. 24396/06 for a design of expanding metal bracelet which became extremely popular for ladies' wristwatches.
-They were sold under the name ‘Britannic’ and were made for many years.
+These bracelets were sold under the name ‘Britannic’ and were made for many years – at least until 1964.
 They still turn up regularly today.
 Harrops must have sold many thousands of them.
 Harrop adverts say that the name Britannic and patent No. 24396/06 should be engraved inside the bracelet.

 The figure reproduced here from the patent shows how the expansion was achieved by small coil springs built into each loop of the bracelet.